abbeyseto/FSND-Capstone-Inc/README.md

 Setting the `FLASK_APP` variable to `app/__init__.py` directs flask to use the this file to find the application.

+## Authentication

+Tokens nand jwts needed for Authentivation can be found in the `setup.sh` file

 ## API Reference